panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 > `null` is primitive value that represents the intentional absence of any object value

-So the correct way to detect when a variable really contains an object, no missing objects like `null` or primitives, it's better to use:
+So the correct way to detect when a variable contains an object, no missing objects like `null` or primitives, it's better to use:

 ```javascript
 const missing = null;